kwaclaw/KdSoft.MailSlot/README.md

 ```

 ## Receiving mailslot messages
-Just read asynchronously from the mailslot stream.
+### Read asynchronously from the mailslot stream.
 This will not block a thread.
 ```csharp
 var buffer = new byte[16384];
 using (var server = MailSlot.CreateServer("test1")) {